 February 14, 2020

-Universities Space Research Association (USRA) is pleased to announce that NASA's Discovery Program, which sponsors investigations to develop concept studies for new missions, has selected four science investigations, as a step in choosing one or two missions for flight opportunities in the 2020's.
-Among these is the Trident mission concept whose Principal Investigator is USRA's Louise Prockter, Director of the Lunar and Planetary Institute (LPI).
-A co-investigator is USRA's Staff Scientist at the LPI, Paul Schenk.
-In addition, USRA scientists at the LPI, Walter Kiefer and Justin Filiberto, are co-investigators on DAVINCI+ mission concept, which was also selected by NASA.
+NASA recently announced that it has selected four science investigations as a step in choosing one or two missions for flight opportunities in the 2020's as part of its Discovery program.
+Among these are the Trident and DAVINCI+ mission concepts.
+Trident's Principal Investigator is the Universities Space Research Association's (USRA) Louise Prockter, Director of the Lunar and Planetary Institute.
+A co-investigator is USRA Staff Scientist at LPI, Paul Schenk.
+USRA Staff Scientists Walter Kiefer and Justin Filiberto, also from the LPI, are co-investigators on DAVINCI+.

 “These selected missions have the potential to transform our understanding of some of the solar system's most active and complex worlds,” said Thomas Zurbuchen, Associate Administrator of NASA's Science Mission Directorate.
 “Exploring any one of these celestial bodies will help unlock the secrets of how it, and others like it, came to be in the cosmos.”